Kevinpgalligan/KevingalWebsite/pages/blog/mona-lisa-gol.md

      alt="Spaceship pattern moving along in Life"
      class="centered">

 What does this have to do with Mona Lisa?
 It's easy to load a black & white picture as a Life state, where black pixels are live cells and white pixels are dead cells.
-This allows us to begin a Life simulation with a state that looks like Mona Lisa.
+This allows us to run a Life simulation with a state that looks like Mona Lisa.
 The dark regions die off immediately due to overpopulation, leaving an outline, which then melts away further and leaves only hints of the original picture.

 <img src="{{ url_for('static', filename='img/mona-lisa-gol/mona-start.gif') }}"
      alt="Evolution of Life with Mona Lisa picture as starting state" class="centered">

 This looks kinda cool, but what if we want to find a Life state that eventually, after following the rules of Life for a few rounds, reaches a state that looks like Mona Lisa?
-This requires working backwards instead of forwards from the target picture, which turns out to be a **much** more difficult problem.
+This requires working backwards instead of forwards from the target picture, which is a **much** more difficult problem.

 In this article, we're going to explore just how difficult this problem is, and how it can be attempted using what are known as "SAT solvers".
 We'll then look at animations of flowers, Steve Buscemi, and other objects of interest that we can generate with the solution.

 ### Life, the Universe and SAT Solvers
 We call Life state A the "parent" of state B if A turns into B by following the rules of Life.
 The reason that it's difficult to find the parent of a state is that the rules of Life are non-reversible.
-There's no easy way to go from a Life state to its parent, and in fact, it's possible for a state to have multiple parents or even no parents.
+There's no direct way to go from a Life state to its parent, and in fact, it's possible for a state to have multiple parents or even no parents.

 What we *can* do is construct a boolean equation that captures the conditions that any parent state of our target state must satisfy, then solve it to find a parent, if a parent exists.